softonic/open-source-software/standards/php.md

 ..9.
 Documentations on usage
 ..10.
 Instructions for testing
 ..11.
 Link to license
-4. Every project SHOULD have composer.json file in the root folder
+4. Every project MUST have composer.json file in the root folder
 5. Every project SHOULD have its code under the `src` folder
 6. Every project SHOULD HAVE its tests under the `tests` folder